CNRFisheries/Survey_gap/README.md

 where:

-- variable is a matrix containing the values of environmental variable for each cell of the map .
+- file variable.asc is a matrix containing the values of environmental variable for each cell on the map.
 0 values have to be set = -9999 in asc format in order to obtain NA.

-- dimensions: identifier of matrix size. nrow, ncol and ncell need to be the same for all the variables
+- dimensions: identifier of matrix size. nrow, ncol and ncell need to be consistent across all the environmental variables

 - resolution: identifier the resolution of the map determining the number of cells

-- extent: extent of the map in longitude and latitude. need to be the same for all the variables
+- extent: extent of the map in longitude and latitude.
+Need to be consistent across all the environmental variables

 ## Required data and folder after data preparation